Our Mission

 Andrew is a pastor and has been a life-long student of the Bible, having studied through the Bible Institute in Cape Town, South Africa and more recently through Carey Baptist College.
 He has served as a pastor to young adults and youth since 2004, as an elder since 2020, and has been preaching since 2006.
 He has a heart for all people, both young and old, and is passionate about equipping the body of Christ for service and reaching the lost with the Gospel.
 He enjoys reading, writing, sketching, playing piano and a good old South African braai (BBQ)!

-Tania has a degree in Christian Ministries as well as a diploma in Childhood development, she has served for many years as a Children’s ministry coordinator and is experienced in mobilizing and training young leaders for Christian service through Holiday Bible Clubs, camps, and dance & discipleship ministries.
+Tania has a degree in Christian Ministries as well as a diploma in Childhood development and is currently doing a Graduate Diploma in teaching.
+She has served for many years as a Children’s ministry coordinator and is experienced in mobilizing and training young leaders for Christian service through Holiday Bible Clubs, camps, and dance & discipleship ministries.
 She enjoys dancing and crochet and imparting a Christian worldview through homeschooling.

 Our Story